Richardinho/cors-experiment/README.md

 # Setting up Apache server

-## Environment
+###  Environment
-I'm running on a Mac and will be using Apache server 2.4, latest Chrome and latest Firefox
+I'm running on a Mac and will be using Apache server 2.4.
+Unless otherwise stated, I am testing in Chrome.

+## Create a new webpage locally to test on

 I started by creating a new domain to run on my local machine.
 In `/etc/hosts`, I mapped this domain to my local loopback address.
 Now, when I type `foo.com` into my address bar, my computer will go to local host rather than out into the internet for this page.